 The doctors at The Manhattan Dentist love to work with dental implants because they are a treatment that can help rejuvenate a smile, correct an incomplete bite, or on occasion, transform one’s life.
 What is commonly referred to as a dental implant has three distinct parts.
 The implant, a man-made “simulated tooth root” (usually a type of titanium) is carefully placed during a surgical procedure in a position that was once occupied by an actual tooth.
-The abutment functions as a dowel; a precise part fits inside the implant while the top portion sticks out, as if it were a tooth shaped to have a crown.
+Think of a dental implant as a thimble with sharp threads.
+The abutment functions as a dowel; a precise part fits inside the implant while the top portion sticks out, as if it were shaped perfectly in anticipation of having an ideally designed tooth.
 The third portion is the crown, which is similar to what covers an actual tooth.
 The ultimate goal of the implant is to have it look, feel and function as if it were a natural tooth.

 Present day (post-implant) smile

 … while having Invisalign treatment, a crown on one of my front teeth did not feel right and my dentist confirmed there was a problem.
 I scheduled an appointment with Dr. Davis for a second opinion.
 Following a thorough examination, he determined the tooth could not be saved.
 After Dr. Davis explained all of the treatment options, I decided upon a dental implant.